S3 method for class 'timeDate'

 second.
 The result is a data frame with the financial center in

-atrribute "control"
+atrribute "control".

 Value

-, a difftime
+for julian, a difftime object;

-with attribute "control"
+for atoms, a data.frame with attribute "control"

 data frame has the following components: